tmtsoftware/csw/docs/src/main/technical/params/params.md

 # Params

-This project contains models like Events, Commands, ParameterSet etc which are cross-compiled to Scala and [Scala.js](https://www.scala-js.org/).
+The `csw-params` project contains models like Events, Commands, ParameterSet etc which are cross-compiled to Scala and [Scala.js](https://www.scala-js.org/).
 CSW Framework and CSW Services like Command Service, Event Service, Alarm Service etc rely on this project for these models.